Updated: October 24, 2017

-For a delicious Thanksgiving dinner, you can’t beat The Old Mill Restaurant and Applewood Farmhouse Restaurant.
+For a delicious Thanksgiving dinner, you can’t beat The Old Mill Restaurant.
 An old-fashioned family feast is served at The Old Mill Restaurant.
 Unfortunately, they don’t take reservations but there’s plenty to see around Old Mill Square to keep you preoccupied while you wait.

 As you can see, there are a lot of fun things to do in Gatlinburg during Thanksgiving.
 Celebrate this traditional American holiday in the heart of the Smoky Mountains.